 Places to Visit near Samye

-Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped establishing Buddhism in Tibet.
-If you hike up the mountain, you will get a majestic view on Samye, Yarlung River and the valley.
+Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped to establish Buddhism in Tibet.
+If you hike up the mountain, you will get a majestic view on Samye, Yarlung River, and the valley.

-You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longivity in the middle of it.
+You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longevity in the middle of it.
 The hike takes approximately 30 minutes to 1 hour.

 Chimpu caves are located 15 km to the East from Samye.
 You can reach them by a short hike or drive there.
 It is one of the most sacred sites in Tibet.
-In addition, it is located in a very picturesque place with great view on Yarlung valley.
+In addition, it is located in a very picturesque place with a great view of Yarlung valley.